AI for Frontend Engineers: Workflows, Tools, and Best Practices

 Integration with Design Systems

-One of the harder parts of scaling a frontend codebase is consistency.
 As teams grow and components multiply, small divergences accumulate.
 A button built by one engineer uses a different spacing token than one built by another.
-A modal in one feature handles focus differently than the one two sprints ago.
+Together, these create a UI that feels uneven and a codebase that resists refactoring.

 - Design tokens and theme values